roma-glushko/roma-glushko.github.io/content/blog/how-i-built-my-ml-workstation/index.md

 [embed: How to diagnose faulty PC components?](https://www.youtube.com/embed/QP6pAPctqbk)
 <div class="image-title">How to diagnose faulty PC components?</div>

-Also, your motherboard may have debug LED which indicates what component of the system is not found.
-In this case, you need to double check that signaled component is getting power and installed correctly.
+Also, your motherboard may have debug LEDs which indicate what components in the system are not found.
+In this case, you need to double check that signaled components are getting power and installed correctly.

 Finally, after some time you will be able to see a video signal on your screen and system that is looking for bootable device.